 This screen allows you to review the information you have previously submitted, and make sure it is correct.
 Once you have verified this information, click on the submit listing and create shipment button.
 That will bring you to this screen:

 Still feeling lost when it comes to selling on Amazon?
-You can learn everything you need to know in my self-paced course, Make Your First $1,000 Selling on Amazon.
+Learn everything you need to know in my self-paced course, How to Make $1,000+ Per Month Selling on Amazon.
 From setting up your seller account to finding profitable inventory to getting the right legal protection — it’s all here.
 Learn more now.

 I select the plan that I had created already and click the add to shipment, enter the quantity, and click the continue button.
 I will then be taken to this screen: